-- A. Remove the right side and top panels. - B. Recover refrigerant charge per instructions in Section 5.2. - C. Leave the suction and discharge ports open to prevent pressure buildup during removal. - D. Unsweat high pressure cutout from discharge line. - E. Disconnect the wires from high pressure cutout.
+- A. Remove the panels. - B. Recover refrigerant charge per instructions in Section 5.2. - C. Leave the suction and discharge ports open to prevent pressure buildup during removal. - D. Unsweat the high pressure cutout from the discharge line. - E. Disconnect the wires from the high pressure cutout.